arkovia/acts/crimes-act.md

 #### Segment 1 - General

 ### Section 14 - Corruption
-All uses of public power in accordance with the `Arkovia Corruption Act` are the offense of "corruption" or otherwise given in the Act itself.
+All uses of public power in accordance with the `Corruption Act` are the offense of "corruption" or otherwise given in the Act itself.

 ### Section 15 - Money